raganwald/raganwald.github.com/_posts/2014-03-10-writing-oop-using-oop.md

 Naturally.
 Everything's an object, everything follows the same rules, we don't need to remember a bunch of special cases, because we aren't peeking at the implementation and directly manipulating an object's internal state.

+OOP allows us to create a subclass for the purpose of extending or sometimes overriding behaviour.
+So let's imagine that if we want, we can write something like:

+    var MinimalQuadTree = Class.create(QuadTree);

+This establishes that `MinimalQuadTree` is a subclass of `QuadTree`, and somewhere in the implementation of `.create` is the logic that correctly wires the appropriate prototypes up so that every instance of `MinimalQuadTree` can delegate `population()` to `QuadTree`'s implementation.

 > "You aren't serious about OOP until you subclass Class."

 ### going beyond